Developer Guide

 Add Postprocessing Command Plugin

 Return value: A plugin must return (success: bool, message: str).
 It may optionally return a third value, a list of provenance entries, so that each produced file is recorded (e.g. which CSV was created from which rosbag).
 Each entry is a dict with keys: output (path relative to results_dir), sources (list of paths), plugin (plugin name), params (optional dict).
-If returned, these entries are merged and written into postprocessing.yaml in each test folder (run-<id>/<config>/<test-number>/).
+If returned, these entries are merged and written into postprocessing.yaml in each run folder (<campaign-name>-<timestamp>/<config>/<run-number>/).

 Provenance for container scripts: Plugins that run scripts inside Docker (e.g. via docker_exec.sh) cannot return data directly.
 The orchestrator passes a provenance file path to each plugin (optional kwarg provenance_file).
 Container-invoking plugins must pass this to docker_exec.sh as --provenance-file HOST_PATH; docker_exec.sh mounts the directory at /provenance in the container and the script receives --provenance-file /provenance/<basename>.
 The script should write a JSON file at that path with format {"entries": [{"output": "...", "sources": [...], "plugin": "...", "params": {}}]} (paths relative to the results/input directory).
 Use the helper write_provenance_entry from rosbags_common (same directory as the scripts, so it works in the container) to append entries; the script gets the path from --provenance-file and uses its own plugin name when calling the helper.